Myanmar Troops Withdraw From Border Hub, Ethnic Rebels Say - UrduPoint

 "I'm just about holding it together," he told AFP, checking his phone again as he explained his fiancee was still in Myanmar.

-The country has been roiled with conflict since the army overthrew a democratically-elected government in 2021, but the junta is facing its gravest threat yet after large-scale losses in recent months.
+The country has been roiled with conflict since the army overthrew a democratically elected government in 2021, but the junta is facing its gravest threat yet after heavy losses in recent months.

-This week Karen National Union (KNU) fighters and other anti-junta groups launched an assault on Myawaddy town.
+Karen National Union (KNU) fighters and other anti-junta groups launched an assault on Myawaddy town this week.

-Myawaddy is a vital possession for the cash-strapped junta, with more than $1.1 billion worth of trade passing through it in the 12 months to April, according to the junta's commerce ministry.
+Myawaddy is an important possession for the cash-strapped junta, with more than $1.1 billion worth of trade passing through it in the 12 months to April, according to the junta's commerce ministry.

 The troops were now sheltering on a bridge that connects Myawaddy to the Thai border town of Mae Sot, he said, claiming the KNU was now in control of the whole town.

-AFP could not independently verify the claim as reporters are unable to access Myawaddy but a local Thai border official said the town had "fallen" late Wednesday.
+AFP could not independently verify the claim because reporters are not allowed access to Myawaddy, but a Thai border official said the town had "fallen" late Wednesday.

-On Thursday, Thai soldiers and armoured cars stood on alert at the border in 37-degree heat, where AFP reporters heard a plane flying in the direction of Myawaddy followed by a thudding sound around 10:30 am local time (0330 GMT).
+Thai soldiers and armoured cars stood on alert at the border in heat of 37 degrees Celsius (99 degrees Fahrenheit) on Thursday.
+AFP reporters there heard a plane flying in the direction of Myawaddy, followed by a thudding sound around 10:30 am local time (0330 GMT).

 The complete capture of the town would be a humiliating defeat for the junta, which has suffered a string of battlefield losses in recent months.